yangkyeongmo/yangkyeongmo.github.io/_posts/2024-08-14-problem-with-experience.md

 Do you want to engineer your computer?
 No, you can't.
 You should learn more.

 Internet and AI are partially helping on this problem.
-While they are extremely helpful than not having those, problem still exists.
+While they are extremely helpful than not having those, the problem persists.